 More recently, a 1st July leak posted on Slashleaks by a user named Udagawa Ako claimed to show a Pixel 5 case.
 It appeared to reveal the return of two major features: a rear fingerprint sensor (the Pixel 4 relied solely on 3D Face Unlock) and a headphone jack.

-It suggests that Google is willing to turn back the clock in order to broaden the Pixel's global appeal.
-Given the Pixel 3 sold better than the Pixel 4, could this be true?
+It true, it suggests that Google is willing to turn back the clock in order to broaden the Pixel's global appeal.

 Google Pixel 5: display

-Ideally, we'd like to see Google step up the display to a 120Hz refresh rate to match Samsung's Galaxy S20 and forthcoming Galaxy Note 20.
-However, an anonymous poster at Slashleaks claims that the Pixel 5 will stick with 90Hz.
+Ideally we'd like to see Google step up the display to a 120Hz refresh rate to match Samsung's Galaxy S20 and forthcoming Galaxy Note 20, but there's no clear evidence to support that yet.
+An anonymous poster at Slashleaks claims that the Pixel 5 will stick with 90Hz, while display guru Ross Young has tweeted, "it is 120Hz!"

 Either way, we'll update this page with all the juicy screen specs as and when they drop.